-- Designated Agent of Record with U.S. Copyright Office for up to 10 websites or apps for a single service provider; and
+- Registration of our firm as the designated agent of record with U.S. Copyright Office for up to 10 websites or apps for a single service provider; and

-- 24 hour communication of DMCA Takedown Notice Request; and
+- 24-hour communication of any DMCA Takedown Notice Requests we receive; and

 - Comprehensive DMCA Policy template drafted by our law firm; and